Roy-lab/Roadmap_RegulatoryVariation/README.md

 # Roadmap_RegulatoryVariation

-#Feature Generation
+#Feature Generation:
 Code, examples and information on feature generation is provided in the genFeaturesForDiscrete data directory here.

-#Prediction Generation
+#Prediction Generation:
 We used the code provided in https://github.com/Roy-lab/HiC-Reg to generate predictions.
 L-HiC-Reg simply uses features from 1 Mb regions as input into Hi-C reg.
 We used the code in generateLocalPredictions (see README there) to extract the features in a 1 Mb region from the whole of the output from the feature generation code.

-#Significant interaction calling
+#Significant interaction calling: The code for calling significant interactions with the binomial method is provided

-#Scoring nodes based on significant interactions with SNPs: The code for mapping significant interactions to SNPs and scoring the genes based on their significant interactions with SNPs is provided in the mapregionpa
+#Scoring nodes based on significant interactions with SNPs: The code for mapping significant interactions to SNPs and scoring the genes based on their significant interactions with SNPs is provided in the mapregionpair_snp directory.
+This is what is used as input into the graph diffusion and MTGC pipeline.

 #Network Generation